top of page

 Requesting EV Charging Stations In Multi-unit Housing

-Even in states without right-to-charge laws, getting approval to install an electric car charger in a multi-family building, condo, or HOA might still be possible.
+Even in states without a right to charge law, it might still be possible to get approval to install an electric car charger in a multi-family building, condo, or HOA.
 This usually involves submitting a written request to the board, apartment owner, or management company.

-It’s helpful to consider where the EV charging station would be located and where someone could park while using it.
-Also, the charger should be mounted on something, such as a wall or post.
-Ideally, it is located in an area that is convenient for parking.
-Depending on the layout of the property, it can be tricky from a wiring perspective.
-EV professionals can assist their clients in determining some of these important factors or even speaking at a condominium association or HOA meeting.
+When making the request, consider where the EV charging station would be located and how someone could park while using it.
+The charger should ideally be mounted on a wall or post in a convenient parking area.
+Depending on the property’s layout, wiring can be a challenge.
+EV professionals can assist clients in evaluating these factors or even speaking at a condominium association or HOA meeting.

 What Other Laws Impact EV Charging For Multi-Unit Housing?